Croatia–United States relations: Military cooperation

-Through this program US lends its allies that are participating in missions in Afghanistan and Iraq military equipment for a period of approximately one year.
-Croatia received through this program 50 HMMWV and 12 MRAP vehicles [which Croatia kept as a gift after the end of missions in Afghanistan and Iraq], ballistic missiles and systems for command, control and communication (Blue Force Tracking).
+Through this program U.S. lends its allies that are participating in missions in Afghanistan and Iraq military equipment for a period of approximately one year.
+Croatia received through this program 50 HMMWV and 12 MRAP vehicles (which Croatia kept as a gift after the end of missions in Afghanistan and Iraq), ballistic missiles and systems for command, control and communication (Blue Force Tracking).